 Battle of the Bands

 Prior to the Bacchus parade (March 3), work your way to the corner of Napoleon and Tchoupitoulas streets where marching bands warm up with a little friendly competition.
 Hope you like horns.

 Zulu and Rex roll on Mardi Gras Day, but their kings meet up at 6 pm the night before (Lundi Gras) at Spanish Plaza (Poydras Street at the river), where the mayor hands over the keys to the city.
 A free riverfront fest precedes the procession, beginning at 10 am.

 One of Mardi Gras’ most elusive and hard-to-catch traditions is the Northside Skull and Bones Gang’s 5 am Fat Tuesday wake-up call.
 Wearing papier-mâché skeleton masks, members wind their way through the Tremé neighborhood, banging on doors and rattling residents, as they have for more than a century.
 Their annual greeting serves as a warning to children—and an admonition of adults—to live life right...because you never know when death might come knocking.

 Bourbon Street Awards

 Prancing peacocks, way-out Willy Wonkas, a walking Manhattan skyline: If it’s outrageous and over-the-top, you’re likely to see it—and then some—during “the most famous drag queen competition in America.”
-This campy costume contest, now in its 53rd year, draws thousands to the 800 block of Bourbon Street at noon on Mardi Gras Day.
+This campy costume contest draws thousands to the 800 block of Bourbon Street at noon on Mardi Gras Day.